divyaprabha123/Machine-Learning-with-a-Heart/README.md

 ## Problem Description

- Our goal is to predict the binary class heart_disease_present, which represents whether or not a patient has heart disease
+ Our goal is to classify whether or not a patient has heart disease

 * 0 represents no heart disease present